aldur/aldur.github.io/_posts/2026-02-01-fiber-drops.md

 # NOTE: I added the line break for readability.
 ```

-Later on, I found the encryption password to be a `base64` encoding of 24
+Later on, I discovered where the encryption password is stored and that it's a
-(random?) bytes:
+`base64` encoding of 24 (random?) bytes:

 ```bash
 $ grep ENCRYPT /etc/MLD_Config.sh